 A network administrator can use the Remote Administration feature to remotely update the POST and BIOS in your computer.

 Network-management software, such as LANClient Control Manager, is required in order to take advantage of this feature.
-Refer to "Setting Remote Administration" on page 48 for configuration information.
+See "Setting Remote Administration" on page 42 for configuration information.